mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 ### Component

 If the customization above are not flexible enough, you can provide a custom component.
-It can be used in combination with `componentsProps`.
+This can be used in combination with `componentsProps`.

 In the example below, the actions are the same as in the section above, but they are rendered inside a menu: